The Process Designer enables defining process flows as the result of an event in an intuitive, graphical way.

-The Process Designer allows defining process flows as the result of an event in an intuitive, graphical way.
-The Process Designer tab is located next to the UI Designer.
-By that, it follows the classic workflow of creating an application: First you design the screen of your application, followed by the definition of the workflow between these elements in the Process Designer.
+By that, it follows the classic workflow of creating an application: First, you design the user interface for the application, followed by the definition of the workflow between these elements in the Process Designer.

-By clicking on the Process Designer tab, you get to the Process Dashboard.
+By clicking on the tab Process, you get to the Process Dashboard.

-To edit or delete an existing user story, click on the equivalent icons.
-The stories are ordered alphabetically (or by number if you use them).
-It’s possible to sort the user stories in ascending or descending order.
-You can do this on the right with the appropriate icons.
+Edit or delete an existing user story with the equivalent icons.
+The user stories are ordered alphabetically (or by number – if used).
+You can sort the user stories in ascending or descending order with the icons on the right.

-By double-clicking on the whole tile or clicking on the edit icon, you will be forwarded to the Process Designer, where you can work on your user story.
+By double clicking on the whole tile of a user story or clicking on the edit icon, you are forwarded to the Process Designer to work on the currently user story.